AI Labs' Calls for a Democratic Global Governance and Lab

 On February 24th, OpenAI stated in its revised mission, “We want the benefits of, access to, and governance of AGI to be widely and fairly shared.”

-In the wake of OpenAI’s proposal of a public-private “$7 trillion AI supply chain plan,” he called again for international governance at the UAE World Government Summit but clarified that “it is not up to them” to define such constituent processes, so he called on states, such as the UAE, to convene a Summit aimed at the creation of an “IAEA for AI,” to which the Ministry of AI of UAE reply affirmatively.
+In the wake of OpenAI’s proposal of a public-private “$7 trillion AI supply chain plan,” Altman called again for international governance at the UAE World Government Summit but clarified that “it is not up to them” to define such constituent processes, so he called on states, such as the UAE, to convene a Summit aimed at the creation of an “IAEA for AI,” to which the Ministry of AI of UAE replied affirmatively.
 He even stated that if humanity jointly decided that pursuing “AGI” was too dangerous, they would stop all “AGI” development.
-"We'd respect that”, he replied.
+"We'd respect that”, he claimed.

 In March 2023, Altman even stated that his "platonic ideal" of building a global governance of AI would be a global constituent assembly for AI akin to the U.S. Constitutional Convention of 1787, which established a federal intergovernmental organization to manage AI in a decentralized and participatory way, according to the subsidiarity principle.